RELICS FROM A BYGONE ERA

 On February 1 of 2011, she wrote a book review that everyone would do well to at least skim.
 The book, Overdiagnosed: Making People Sick in the Pursuit of Health, explains why Annual Physical Examinations are more likely to kill you than to save you (a point that MY BROTHER --- an ER physician --- would heartily agree with).
-Despite that fact that the average American believes it's always good to discover health problems early, unless you are counting your doctor's bottom line, four decades of data has not borne this out (see my earlier link on "Prevention").
+Despite that fact that the average American believes it's always good to discover health problems early, unless you are counting your doctor's bottom line, four decades of data have not borne this out (see my earlier link on "Prevention").

 And lets be honest with each other for just a moment.
 What are Annual Physicals really?
 They certainly cannot be called "preventative" in any real sense of the word.
 Preventative Care is something you do for yourself --- not something your doctor does for you (HERE).
 Whether you are currently "sick" (you have overt symptoms) or not; if you are not taking care of yourself, sooner or later you will be "sick" --- officially.